2014 State of the Schools

 Children need healthy meals to learn.
 The Columbia Local School District offers healthy meals every school day.
-Lunch costs $3.50.
+Breakfast costs $1.00 for grades K-4, and $1.50 for grades 5-12.
+Lunch costs $3.50 for grades K-12.
 Your children may qualify for free meals or for reduced price meals.
-Reduced price lunches cost 40 cents.
+Reduced price is $0.30 for breakfast and $0.40 for lunch.

 All meals served must meet nutrition standards established by the U.S. Department of Agriculture.
 If a child has been determined by a doctor to be disabled and the disability would prevent the child from eating the regular school meal, this school will make any substitutions prescribed by the doctor.
 If a substitution is needed, there will be no extra charge for the meal.
 If you believe your child needs substitutions because of a disability, please contact your child’s school office for further information.